santetch/Passport-Login-JS/README.md

 run "npm start" to start server/app

-you might install nodemon if you wanna make changes and not have to initialize de server everytime
+you might want to install nodemon if you wanna make changes and not have to initialize de server everytime